PROFILE - Grade 11

 • Improve the ability to analyze, compare.

-Lesson type: combined (lecture elements, work with a textbook, heuristic conversation, student speeches, multimedia presentation).
+Lesson type: combined (lecture elements, work with a textbook, heuristic conversation, student performances, multimedia presentation).

 Lesson provision: textbook, handouts, student reports, computer, multimedia projector.